.NET Program Execution Process Flow:

 As the .NET assembly is in Intermediate Language (IL) format and not in native code or machine code, the .NET assemblies are portable to any platform as long as the target platform has the Common Language Runtime (CLR).
 The target platform’s CLR converts the Intermediate Language code into native code or machine code that the underlying operating system can understand.

 Intermediate Language code is also called managed code.
 This is because CLR manages the code that runs inside it.
 For example, in a VB6 program, the developer is responsible for de-allocating the memory consumed by an object.
 If a programmer forgets to de-allocate memory, then it may get out-of-memory exceptions.
 On the other hand, a .NET programmer needs not to worry about de-allocating the memory consumed by an object.
 Automatic memory management also known as garbage collection is provided by CLR.
 Apart from garbage collection, there are several other benefits provided by the CLR which we will discuss in a later session.
 Since CLR is managing and executing the Intermediate Language it (IL) is also called the managed code.

 .NET supports different programming languages like C#, VB, J#, and C++.
 C#, VB, and J# can only generate managed code (IL) whereas C++ can generate both managed code (IL) and unmanaged code (Native code).

 The native code is not stored permanently anywhere after we close the program the native code is thrown away.
 When we execute the program again the native code gets generated again.

-In the next article, I am going to discuss the Basic Structure Of C# Program with some examples.
-Here, in this article, I try to explain the DOTNET Program Execution process.
+In the next article, I am going to discuss the Intermediate Language (IL Code) in C# with examples.
+Here, in this article, I try to explain the DOT NET Program Execution process.
 I hope you enjoy this article.